 When we adapt and go with the flow, it’s easier to find perspective in times of difficulty and when things don’t go as planned.
 A plan not panning out might frustrate you in the moment, but you’ll be able to move forward knowing that you’ll eventually see its purpose and how it weaves into the story of your life.

-Here are four things you can do when things don’t go according to plan:
+Here are four things you can do when things don’t go as planned:

 1. Accept and trust: Acceptance isn’t passive.
 It doesn’t mean that we must resign ourselves to a life of mediocrity and unhappiness.
 It simply requires us to look at things as they are in the present and let go of any judgement.
 We must look at a situation as a detached observer and stop fighting reality.
 This releases any anxiety and pain that comes from holding on too tightly to your plans and when things don’t go as planned.

 2. Reframe the situation: The things that happen to us have no inherent meaning.
 We are the ones who assign meaning to them on context and perspective.
 Cognitive reframing is a technique that enables us to change the way we look at something, which in turn changes how we experience it.
 By shifting your thoughts and reframing how you see reality, you have the power to turn any challenge into an opportunity for growth and learning.

 3. Search for alternatives: Often, the reason why we’re crushed when something significant to us does not materialize is that we’re under the illusion that we have no other options available.
 With this tunnel vision, we only see limitations and disregard the other possible choices.
 If you find yourself in such a position, try to broaden your scope.
 Do a Google search, speak to a friend or a consultant, brainstorm, and you’ll find other roads to your goal.